-IP TAKE: The Rock Foundation flies well under the radar, without a notable web presence or a clear way to get in touch with the couple.
+IP TAKE: The Rock Foundation flies well under the radar, without a notable web presence or a clear way to get in touch with the couple about grants.

 PROFILE: Established in the late-1960s, the Rock Foundation is the foundation of venture capitalist Arthur Rock and his wife, longtime attorney Toni Rembe Rock.
 They have been in the Bay Area for decades, where the have been active in civic and philanthropic life.
 Their grantmaking areas of interest include education, legal rights, human services, arts and culture, health, Environment.